ammaaraziz360/project-xerxes/README.md

 ## Blogoo.app
-### Codenamed Project Xerxes, Blogoo will revolutionize blogging, stay tuned for updates.
+#### Codenamed Project Xerxes, Blogoo aims to bring the discoverability of traditional social media to the informative nature of blogs.
+Stay tuned for updates.